lowdefy/lowdefy-example-openid-connect/README.md

 ##### Step 9 - Create a JSON web token secret

 You will need to create a JSON web token secret.
 Your app will use this to sign the tokens used to authorize users.
-You run the following command in the command console to generate the key:
+You can run the following command in the command console to generate the key:
 ```
 node -e "console.log(require('crypto').randomBytes(256).toString('base64'));"
 ```